-Measure each clutch spring.
+I. Measure each clutch spring.
 If beyond tolerance, replace.

-New Minimum

-Clutch spring 1.42 in 1.38 in

-free length (36mm) (35mm)
+- when when New Minimum Clutch spring free length 1.417 in (36mm) 1.378 in (35mm)

 For optimum clutch operation it is advisable to replace the clutch springs as a set if one or more are faulty.